 Another unicorn!

-Yoz has done the donkey work on legendary software engineer Mitch Kapor’s latest product, a PIM code-named Chandler.
+Yoz has done the donkey work on legendary software engineer Mitch Kapor’s latest product, a ‘Personal Information Manager’ (PIM) called Chandler.
 A useful analysis, lots of links and even some retro executables.
 The man should get a medal.
 I’ve tried a lot of PIMs, brainstormers, outliners, contact managers – structured and freeform, integrated and standalone.
-They’re intellectually interesting… Continue reading Another unicorn!
+They’re intellectually interesting – I’m always looking for the perfect organiser but I’m quite old now so I’m pretty sure it doesn’t exist – my pathology makes me unreformable, unorganisable.
+I suspect the whole category is doomed.
+Only restless, neurotic people and organisations with a pathological need for order will adopt the next hot organiser and the people who could make best use of them are productive without them.
+Buy a notebook.

 Distressed geeks

 Some scratched and mangled black & white photos I took at Dave & Danny’s ‘Village Fete for the Twenty First Century’ back in the Summer showed up in the post months late.
 Some frames were lost all together – including all the ones of Dave & Danny themselves.
-The rest, including this one of Matt… Continue reading Distressed geeks
+The rest, including this one of Matt “Warchalking” Jones plus Yoz, Paul, Adam, paper folders, my kids, Juliet… and Freeman Dyson are spooky.
+They should offer this as a service.

 Powerpoint in pedagogy

 We’ve pressed the Powerbook and MS Powerpoint into half term service for our four year-old’s revision.
-In kiosk mode it’s easy to create a constrained sequence of words, letters, numbers that will only advance when he clicks in the right place and that provides an entertaining sound as a reward for getting the task right.… Continue reading Powerpoint in pedagogy
+In kiosk mode it’s easy to create a constrained sequence of words, letters, numbers that will only advance when he clicks in the right place and that provides an entertaining sound as a reward for getting the task right.

 New ways of listening

 As I said, it took me a long time to adjust to the new ways of listening implied by clever tools like iTunes.
-A concrete example: what I used to do was exactly analogous to listening to a CD: flick through the long list of playlists until one catches my eye, double click to play.… Continue reading New ways of listening
+A concrete example: what I used to do was exactly analogous to listening to a CD: flick through the long list of playlists until one catches my eye, double click to play.
+No change there.
+Later I downloaded a ‘play random track’ applescript and, together with the ‘shuffle’ button, that became my standard way into the library.
+But sometimes, random can be a bit too random.
+So now I use iTunes’ search function, which is simple enough.
+I just free associate until I get an interesting-looking playlist.
+Then shuffle through the results.

 Fireworks

 Today we bought fireworks.
 I mean we really bought fireworks.
 They’re having a toofer at Tesco’s so we wound up with a shopping trolley-full of fireworks for half price.
-Driving them home was like the Wages of Fear – I maintained a steady 5 mph as the sweat beaded on my forehead.
-We’re going to… Continue reading Fireworks
+Driving them home was like The Wages of Fear – I maintained a steady 5 mph as the sweat beaded on my forehead.
+We’re going to set them all off in the garden next weekend.
+I hereby prophesy that we’ll manage about three Roman Candles before one or all of the small children present goes bonkers or a parent sets light to the shed and we have to call the whole thing off.

 Sublime Audio